DesignSafe-CI/DS_Use_Case_template/docs/haan/usecase.md

 **Fred L. Haan, Jr, Calvin University**

 Taggit allows users to browse images files on DesignSafe and tag them for later use in analysis or mapping applications.
 It also easily connects to HazMapper to map image locations.
-Images can be organized into groups and the user can create custom tags for each group.
-All group and tag information can also be exported as data files to be used in other applications.

-This documentation file walks the user through each of the steps required to use Taggit.
+This use case illustrates how photos from a 2017 damage survey in the Florida Keys after Hurricane Irma were organized into groups and tagged for later analysis.

 ### Citation and Licensing